nexendrie/book-component/docs/index.md

 Translations
 ------------
 The (few) texts used by the component are in english but you can have them translated into another language if you prefer.
-If translation to your language of choice is shipped, you just need to set property $lang to abbreviation of the language them, preferably in constructor.
+If translation to your language of choice is shipped, you just need to set property $lang to abbreviation of the language, preferably in constructor.
 Example:
 ```php
 use Nexendrie\BookComponent as Book;